SebKuzminsky/radio-toy/README.md

 * [CC1101](https://www.ti.com/product/CC1101).
 Lots of modules available.
 I have a D-Sun CC1101 and an Ebyte E07-M1101D, they seem about equivalent.
 SMA connector, 2x5 male pin header, 2 mounting holes near the antenna.
+The D-SUN mounting holes are slightly more convenient.
 There's also one called AS07-M1101S.
 For building into a portable product, a module with solderable through holes instead of the pin header may be preferable.

 * [Semtech Sx1276](https://www.semtech.com/products/wireless-rf/lora-connect/sx1276)